-- (a) Feed autoclaves, ovens, or systems used for passing $UF_6$ to the enrichment process; - (b) Desublimers (or cold traps) used to remove $UF_6$ from the enrichment process for subsequent transfer upon heating; - (c) Solidification or liquefaction stations used to remove $UF_6$ from the enrichment process by compressing and converting $UF_6$ to a liquid or solid form;

-(d) 'Product' or 'tails' stations used for transferring $UF_6$ into containers.
+- (a) Feed autoclaves, ovens, or systems used for passing UF_6 to the enrichment process; - (b) Desublimers (or cold traps) used to remove UF_6 from the enrichment process for subsequent transfer upon heating; - (c) Solidification or liquefaction stations used to remove UF_6 from the enrichment process by compressing and converting UF_6 to a liquid or solid form; - (d) 'Product' or 'tails' stations used for transferring UF_6 into containers.

 5.7.12.
-UF6/carrier gas separation systems (MLIS)
+UF6/carrier gas separation systems (molecular based methods)

-Especially designed or prepared process systems for separating $UF_6$ from carrier gas.
-The carrier gas may be nitrogen, argon, or other gas.
+Especially designed or prepared process systems for separating UF6 from carrier gas.